Works on Franklin and A'Beckett streets

 Targeted site investigation activities will confirm modelling of the ground water movement around the shaft locations at Franklin Street and A’Beckett Street

-Two site locations have been chosen to undertake investigation works, which will include 20cm bore holes being drilled to a depth of 60 metres.
+Ten additional site locations have been chosen to undertake investigation works, which will include 20cm bore holes being drilled to a depth of 60 metres.
 A water pumping test will operate once the depth has been reached.
-These two locations are contained within our site compounds on Franklin Street

 Drilling the boreholes is expected to take up to 10 days per hole and will be completed between 7am and 6pm, Monday to Saturday